MichaelClerx/cellml-validation/cellml_1_0/cellml_1_0_quick.md

 CellML 2.0 explicitly allows it, but as a way to define base units (removing the need for the `base_units` attribute).

-In these tests we've assumed that empty units elements are not allowed in CellML 1.0.
+In these tests we've assumed that empty units elements with `base_units="no"` are not allowed in CellML 1.0.

 ### Unit checking and conversion